jooy2/vitepress-sidebar/README.md

 If this value is `true`, then if a subfile with the same name as the folder exists, a link will be created in the folder to navigate to that file, and the file will not be displayed in the child item.

-### `useFolderLinkAsIndexPage`
+### `useIndexFileForFolderMenuInfo`

 - Type: `boolean`
 - Default: `false`

-If this value is `true`, Set the link to go to the subfile `index.md` in each folder.
-Note that this option sets the link even if the `index.md` file doesn't exist in the child item, so if the file doesn't exist, you may get a 404 error.
+If this value is `true`, use the information set in the `index.md` file for the name and link of the folder menu when the `index.md` file contained within the folder exists.
+If the `index.md` file does not exist, no link is set and the menu name is displayed as the folder name.

 ### `folderLinkNotIncludesFileName`